 - The Silberkammer, with the extensive collection of Habsburg silver, household items, porcelain, and more

 - The Sisi Museum, which takes you through the life and possessions of Empress Elisabeth

-Optional extra or alternative: For a look at Vienna’s modern history, the Neue Burg wing of the Hofburg complex houses the House of Austrian History.
+Optional extra or alternative: For a look at Vienna’s modern history, the Neue Burg wing of the Hofburg complex has the House of Austrian History.

-I’m also very partial to the Museum of Military History; although off the beaten track, it offers such fascinating exhibits as the car Franz Ferdinand was in when assassinated in Sarajevo (precipitating WWI).
+I’m also somewhat partial to the Museum of Military History; although off the beaten track, it offers such fascinating exhibits as the car Franz Ferdinand was seated in when assassinated in Sarajevo (precipitating WWI).